Henry Wessel Jr.: Life and work

 Wessel was born in Teaneck, New Jersey and raised in Ridgefield.
 He graduated from Pennsylvania State University in 1966, where he discovered his lifelong career interest through an encounter with a work of photographs he picked up in a book store near the campus, which led him to give up his previous interest in psychology.
-Throughout his career he used only one camera and one type of film: a Leica 35 mm camera with a 28 mm wide-angle lens and Kodak Tri-X film.
+Throughout much of his career he used only one camera and one type of film: a Leica 35 mm camera with a 28 mm wide-angle lens and Kodak Tri-X film.
+His later work did incorporate color.

 Wessel was emeritus professor of art at San Francisco Art Institute, where he taught from 1973 to 2014.

 Sandra S. Phillips, senior curator of Photography at the San Francisco Museum of Modern Art wrote, "Wessel's remarkable work, witty, evocative and inventive, is distinctive and at the same time a component part of the great development of photography which flourished in the 1970s.
 The pictures continue to grow and evolve and the work is now regarded as an individual important contribution to twentieth century American photography.

 Wessel died at the age of 76 in his home in Point Richmond, Richmond, California from pulmonary fibrosis on September 21, 2018.